chanchalKhatua/DevOps-Lecture-Notesfromscalar/DevOps Tools 1 Module/K8S/Note_by_cluad/Kubernetes_Advanced_Interview_Notes.md

 - Q: "Why not use Services directly for all networking?"
   A: "Services are cluster-internal.
 For external traffic, use Ingress or LoadBalancer service.
 Services don't provide external IP routing."
+- Q: "Why is IPVS preferred over iptables?"
+  A: "iptables processes rules linearly, so performance degrades as the number of services grows.
+IPVS uses a hash-based lookup with O(1) complexity, making it more          efficient for large-scale clusters."
+    - IPVS uses kernel-level load balancing with O(1) lookup.
+    - Better suited for high-scale, high-throughput environments.
 ---

 ### 3. **Container Runtime Interface (CRI)**